 Traditionally, leather helmets featured brass eagle adornments right in the top front for securing leather shields in their front parts.
 The modern derivatives of these products have retained the original classic shape but are made using more modern and lighter composite materials.

 The structural helmets are a more streamlined version of leather helmets.
 They are made of composites or thermoplastics.
 I have seen them being used in structural extractions and collapses.
-One of the best things about these items is that they feature goggles in place of face shields.
+One of the most trusted things about these items is that they feature goggles in place of face shields.

 These products were initially designed to offer a sleeker, lighter weight and more modern appearance compared to the conventional helmet designs.
 Nevertheless, they retain the distinct profile of a traditional firefighter helmet.